Cumulocity-IoT/cumulocity-dynamic-mapper/USERGUIDE.md

 For outbound mappings the properties are slightly different.
 Most important are the properties:

-1. `filterOutbound`: The Filter Outbound can contain one fragment name to associate a mapping to a Cumulocity MEAO.
+1. `filterMapping`: The Filter Outbound can contain one fragment name to associate a mapping to a Cumulocity MEAO.
 If the Cumulocity MEAO contains this fragment, the mapping is applied.
 2. `publishTopic`: MQTT topic to publish outbound messages to.